-River of Life Homes, Inc. is a 501(3)c non-profit organization that collaborates with other organizations to provide shelter and supportive services for people living in abusive situations.
-It operates in accordance with the U.S department of Agriculture and Texas Health and Human Services Commission policy, which prohibits Discrimination on the basis of race, color, sex, age, disability, religion, political belief, or national origin.
+River of Life Homes, Inc. is a 501(c) 3 non-profit organization that collaborates with other organizations to provide shelter and support services to women leaving abusive situations.
+River of LIfe Homes, operates in accordance with the U.S Department of Agriculture and Texas Health and Human Services Commission policy, which prohibits discrimination on the basis of race, color, sex, age, disability, religion, political belief, or national origin.

-River of Life Homes, Inc. was founded in 2004 with the mission to eliminate family violence through proactive intervention, education, counseling, caring for the victims of family violence.
-In our 8 years of serving our communities, with the help of our collaborates and communities, we have answered thousands of hotline phone calls, and provided home-style emergency shelter, transitional housing for hundreds of women and children.
+River of Life Homes, Inc. was founded in 2004 with the mission to eliminate family violence through proactive intervention including, education, counseling, and caring for basic needs of victims of domestic violence and their children.
+We have answered thousands of hotline phone calls, and provided home-style emergency shelter and transitional housing for hundreds of women and their children.

 There were other shelters already in existence when River of LIfe Homes was founded, but not enough due to the continuous rise of domestic violence.
 Our founder's personal experience in domestic violence is also one of the factors that contributed to the founding of River of LIfe Homes.

 River of Life Homes, founder Lovina Iheke's personal experience with domestic violence inspired her to help other individuals affected by domestic violence.